Afghan Girls Robotics Team Allowed To Enter U.S. For Competition

 "Female students and faculty members, facing extra frustrations at home, are no exception.
 Several years ago, Shaheen said, 12 female university lecturers won scholarships to obtain master's degrees in economics in Germany.
 Of the 12, he said, '11 of them escaped.' "

-The girls go to three different high schools in Afghanistan, and will be traveling with their team manager, Alireza Mehraban.
+The girls go to three different high schools in Afghanistan and will be traveling with their team manager, Alireza Mehraban.

 "It's a happy moment for our team," Mehraban told the AP.
 "We are going from a war-torn country and the purpose is to show the capability of Afghan women.
 It's an important step for Afghan women."